The tankless water heater vs. tank debate rages fiercely among homeowners and industry professionals alike.

 Generally, gas-powered water heaters heat water faster than their electric countertops.
 So, if you’ll need to use hot water from multiple fixtures simultaneously, you should use a gas-powered unit.

 Tankless Water Heater vs. Tank Water Heaters: Pros of Tankless

-Let’s look at a few reasons people choose tankless heaters.
+Let’s look at a few reasons people choose tankless heaters in Phoenix.

 - Energy-Saving: Tankless water heaters only heat water when you turn on taps or when you switch on appliances that use hot water, helping you save on the costs of energy.
 With these smart devices, you can save up to 70 percent on energy.

 - Saves on Space: Tankless water heaters are smaller in size compared to tank storage heaters.
 You can mount it on the wall to save floor space.